-If, like me, you enjoy snooping around great country houses, museums and galleries then social distancing needn’t stop us from exploring.
+If, like me, you enjoy snooping around great country houses, museums and galleries then social distancing needn’t stop you from exploring.
 Isn’t it true that as one door closes, another opens?
 While UK attractions are currently closed to the public many are opening their virtual doors.
 Now is the perfect time to take a personal tour of some of the best collections from the comfort of your armchair.
-Here’s a few of my top picks this week.Continue reading “Front row tickets to museums, galleries and more”
+Here’s a few of my top picks this week.Continue reading “This week… under lockdown (one)”

 A new blockbuster exhibition opened last week at the Saatchi Gallery, London.
 150 treasures are on display at Tutankhamun: Treasures of the Golden Pharaoh as part of a world tour before returning forever to Egypt.
 Over 60 pieces are on loan outside their home country for the first time.
 London is the third stop in a ten-city world tour, which broke records in Los Angeles before becoming France’s most attended exhibition ever attracting over 1.4 million attendees.
 The hottest ticket in town this winter!Continue reading “Tutankhamun: Treasures of the Golden Pharaoh”

 At the press preview today of a NEW blockbuster exhibition marking the 500th Anniversary of the death of Renaissance Master, Leonardo da Vinci.
 The largest UK exhibition of drawings in 65 years opens tomorrow at The Queens Gallery, Buckingham Palace.
 I was privileged to be invited to take a sneek peak, and thrilled to get up close and personal with these beautiful, intricate drawings.Continue reading “Leonardo 500th anniversary exhibition preview”